python-studio/pythonstudio/README.md

-# PYGC: Your All-in-One Software Solution
+# PYGC Software

 ![PYGC Logo](https://github.com/pygc/pygc/blob/main/doc//logo-icon.png)

 ## [Download for Windows10/Windows11/macOS](https://github.com/pygc/pygc/releases)

-Welcome to PYGC, your versatile software solution.
-We offer a comprehensive suite of tools and features designed to boost your productivity, whether you're a developer, data analyst, or AI engineer.
+PYGC is a comprehensive software solution designed to cater to the needs of developers, data analysts, and AI engineers.
+It provides a range of tools and features that streamline the process of coding, data analysis, and AI development.

-Our software includes a Python editor, note editor, and whiteboard editor.
-It also supports file and browser plugins, and provides specialized interfaces and tools for AI development, data analysis, logic flow, and algorithm development.
+The software includes a Python editor, note editor, and whiteboard editor, and supports file and browser plugins.
+It also offers specialized interfaces and tools for AI development, data analysis, logic flow, and algorithm development.

-With PYGC, you can accomplish multiple tasks in one place, enhancing your work efficiency!

 ## Features:
 1. Python Editor